carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

-## Can we do anything with the emojis?
+### Can we do anything with the emojis?
-examined Emojis as a proxy measurement of qualitative emotional content. ie: you can visually see sentiment in emojis.
+Examine Emojis as a proxy measurement of qualitative emotional content. ie: you can visually see sentiment in emojis.

+We still need code to isolate emojis #FIXME

 They are emotional icons. #FIXME